-The DPhil in Sociology is a full-time, research-based degree that is typically completed in three to four years.
+The DPhil in Sociology is a full-time, research-based degree at FHEQ Level 8 that is typically completed in three to four years.
 The DPhil is examined by a thesis, prepared under guidance of one or two academic supervisors.